Back To Search Results

 Contraindications

 Complete medication reconciliation should be performed on all patients when adding any drug therapy, and bumetanide is no exception.
-Loop diuretics might enhance the hypotensive effect (specifically postural hypotension) and increase nephrotoxicity of ACE inhibtors.[12]
-Other significant interactions also exist; the pharmacist should check for potential interactions and report any concerns to the prescriber, so alternative therapy can be undertaken if necessary.
+Loop diuretics might enhance the hypotensive effect (specifically postural hypotension) and increase the nephrotoxicity of ACE inhibitors.[12]
+Other significant interactions also exist; the pharmacist should check for potential interactions and report any concerns to the prescriber so alternative therapy can be undertaken if necessary.

 Monitoring

 Blood pressure, uric acid, jugular venous pressure, blood glucose, electrolytes, blood urea nitrogen/serum creatinine, and urine output must be monitored in patients taking bumetanide.
-Bumetanide is a potent diuretic; it can precipitate electrolyte and acid-base imbalances such as hypokalemia, hypocalcemia, hypochloremia, hyponatremia, hypomagnesemia, metabolic alkalosis.
+Bumetanide is a potent diuretic; it can precipitate electrolyte and acid-base imbalances such as hypokalemia, hypocalcemia, hypochloremia, hyponatremia, hypomagnesemia, and metabolic alkalosis.
 It is essential to monitor urine output and serum electrolyte levels frequently.
-Dosage adjustments may be necessary, especially in patients treated for prolonged periods or with high doses; it is crucial that patients are monitored for hypokalemia, hypomagnesemia, and volume depletion resulting from excessive diuresis.
+Dosage adjustments may be necessary, especially in patients treated for prolonged periods or high doses; patients must be monitored for hypokalemia, hypomagnesemia, and volume depletion resulting from excessive diuresis.
 Caution is also necessary for geriatric patients who have greater sensitivity to the hypotensive and diuretic effects of bumetanide.[13]

-The development of oliguria during therapy for patients with progressive renal disease is a sign to discontinue treatment with bumetanide.
-Blood and/or urine glucose levels should be monitored closely in diabetes mellitus patients taking bumetanide because loop diuretics can impair glucose tolerance leading to hyperglycemia.
-Signs and symptoms of hearing impairment and tinnitus require attention from the clinician as bumetanide may cause ototoxicity, with the dose adjusted accordingly.
+The development of oliguria during therapy for patients with progressive renal disease is a sign of discontinuing treatment with bumetanide.
+Blood and/or urine glucose levels should be monitored closely in diabetes mellitus patients taking bumetanide because loop diuretics can impair glucose tolerance, leading to hyperglycemia.
+Signs and symptoms of hearing impairment and tinnitus require attention from the clinician, as bumetanide may cause ototoxicity, with the dose adjusted accordingly.
 The cardiac function also requires monitoring as it may worsen heart failure and ventricular arrhythmias in patients with preexisting conditions.[14]

 Toxicity